glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 Now I redo the same things for my personal activities, and my work activities to finish the management of my time.

+To conclude, as the time management is set of meta-concepts learned mainly with a self-education practice, here is a paradox quote to consider (translated from French):

+> Dare I set forth here the greatest, the most important, the most useful rule of all education?
+It is not to save time, but to waste it.

+Jean-Jacques Rousseau from Emile, or On Education (1762)

 # Go Further

 This article is only an introduction to time management applied to oneself by oneself.
-But the situation can be **more complex**.
-For example, if you think the time management for other people, if you are:
+But the situation can be **more complex** and applied in all situations.
+For example, if you think the time management for other people in a professional context in the tech sector, if you are:

 * **Tech/Team/Dev Leader** for a team composed of a group of people
 * **Tech/Project Manager/Director** for a department composed of a group of teams